FREQUENTLY ASKED QUESTIONS

 What do I need to operate an STR in Marina?

-All STRs must operate with a valid STR Permit issued by the City of Marina Community Development Department.
-Permits will be issued only after the STR ordinance goes into effect on December 5, 2019.
+All Short Term Rentals (STRs) must operate with a valid STR Permit issued by the City of Marina Community Development Department.
 Filing an application for an STR Permit costs $950, and the annual renewal fee is $125.

 When does the STR ordinance go into effect?

 The ordinance goes into effect on December 5, 2019, which is 30 days after the City Council’s second reading of the draft ordinance.
 Contact the Planning Division at 831-884-1220 for verification of adoption of the ordinance.

 When will my short-term rental permit expire?